AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

    ![Upon login the app displays the DAM contents](assets/firstview_da2.png "Upon login the app displays the DAM contents")

+1. (AEM 6.5.1 or above) If you are using desktop app with AEM 6.5.1 or later, upgrade S3 or Azure connector to version 1.10.4 or later.
+See [Azure connector](https://helpx.adobe.com/experience-manager/6-5/sites/deploying/using/data-store-config.html#AzureDataStore) or [S3 connector](https://helpx.adobe.com/experience-manager/6-5/sites/deploying/using/data-store-config.html#AmazonS3DataStore).

+   If you are an Adobe Managed Services (AMS) customer, contact Adobe Customer Care.

 ## Set preferences {#set-preferences}

 To change preferences, click ![More options icon](assets/do-not-localize/more_options_da2.png) and **[!UICONTROL Preference]** ![Preferences icon](assets/do-not-localize/preferences_icon_da2.png).
 In the **[!UICONTROL Preferences]** window, adjust the values of the following: